ganmor/backbone-infinite-scroll/README.md

 What you can't do
 ------

-You can not add elements in the middle of the listonce rendered. ( You would loose you scroll position )
+You can not add elements in the middle of the list while scrolling. ( You would loose you scroll position ) You cannot go back to a previous scroll position easely.

 How it works